I teach the fundamentals of electric bass, including rhythm and lead bass techniques

 My schedule has a few openings right now.
 I do teach outside of my stated teaching radius, but ONLY at the 60 minute rate.

 I teach people of all ages, from children to adults.
 I believe everyone is on an even keel, if they are willing and eager to learn.

 *** Lesson Details *** Emphasis on classical posture and technique.
 Emphasis on sight-reading.
 All students learn to play basic blues and jam Technique varies depending on the particular style the student wishes to learn.

 *** Studio Equipment *** I presently don't teach in my home studio.
 I can bring a folding music stand or extra footstool if necessary.

 *** Travel Equipment *** I can provide a limited number of learning materials such as copied exercises, listening or practicing CD on occasion.
 However, I feel that it is the student's responsibility to provide their own guitars, and the bulf of their own learning materials and necessary electronic equipment.
 This can include footstools, music stands, method books, amps, cables, pedals, etc.

-*** Specialties *** I've been playing guitar for more than 20 years, and this has given me the time to study, perform, and perfect many styles of guitar playing.
+*** Specialties *** I've been playing guitar for 25 years, and this has given me the time to study, perform, and perfect many styles of guitar playing.